ramlopez/custwebhmidemo-plcnexteng/README.md

 This project is not made or endorsed by Phoenix Contact or PLCNext themslves, this is just code being shared as a guide/example/tutorial by a user for other users.

+## How to use This

+* At the top of the base repo folder in GitHub, use the options in "<> Code" to download these source files: either clone the repository or download it as .zip.

+* Open `custwebhmidemo-plcnexteng.pcwef` with PLCNext Engineer 2023.0.1 (LTS).

+* You should have the full PLCNext Engineer project.
+You can write and start project to the Simulation or use a physical controller if you want.

+* This repo does not include the Custom Web HMI itself, this is just a sample PLC program/variables and eHMI variables debug to go alongisde it